php-kit/php-server/README.md

 COMMAND
     uninstall - Shuts down and uninstalls a previously installed user agent.
                 This works on macOS only!

+COMMAND
+    self-update - Updates this tool to the latest version.
 ```

 ### Local mode